Luka Racic

-Luka Racic (born 8 May 1999) is a Danish professional footballer who plays as a centre-back for SønderjyskE.
+Luka Racic (born 8 May 1999) is a Danish professional footballer who plays as a centre-back for Danish 1st Division club Lyngby, on loan from Eliteserien club Rosenborg.

 Racic is a graduate of the F.C.
 Copenhagen academy and began his senior career in England with Brentford in 2018.
-Following his promotion into the first team squad in 2019, he appeared sparingly before departing to join SønderjyskE in 2022.
+Following his promotion into the first team squad in 2019, he appeared sparingly before returning to Denmark to join Sønderjyske in 2022.
+Following short-lived spells with Slaven Belupo and Volos, Racic returned to Scandinavia with Rosenborg in 2024.
 Racic represented Denmark at youth level.

 Club career

 F.C.
 Copenhagen

-A central defender, Racic began his career in the F.C.
-Copenhagen academy and was an unused substitute during two first team matches in the 2016–17 season.
+A central defender, Racic began his youth career with Rosenhøj.
+He transferred to the F.C.
+Copenhagen academy in 2014 and was an unused substitute during two first team matches in the 2016–17 season.
 He departed the Parken Stadium in July 2018.

 Brentford

 On 5 July 2018, Racic moved to England to join the B team at Championship club Brentford on a two-year contract, with the option of a further year.
 He was a part of the B team's 2019 Middlesex Senior Cup-winning squad and injuries in the first team squad allowed him to make two late-season first team appearances.
 In October 2019, Racic signed a new four-year contract and was promoted into the first team squad.
 He finished the 2019–20 season with seven appearances and one goal, but he did not feature during Brentford's unsuccessful playoff campaign.

 Down the central defensive pecking order, Racic joined newly-promoted League One club Northampton Town on a loan for the duration of the 2020–21 season.
 He made 10 appearances before a back injury led to the termination of the loan in January 2021.
 Racic returned to match play with the B team in mid-April, but he did not win a call into a matchday squad before the end of Brentford's promotion-winning season.
 Despite being named in Brentford's 25-man Premier League squad for the first half of the 2021–22 season, Racic played exclusively for the B team during the first half of the campaign.
 He joined Danish 1st Division club HB Køge on loan in January 2022 and made 14 appearances and scored two goals during the remainder of the 2021–22 season.

-Returning to the Community Stadium for the 2022–23 pre-season, Racic made one first team friendly appearance, but was not given a squad number ahead of the start of the regular season.
-He departed Brentford on 1 September 2022, after making 9 appearances and scoring one goal during four years with the club.
+Returning to the Community Stadium for the 2022–23 pre-season, Racic made a first team friendly appearance, but was not given a squad number ahead of the start of the regular season.
+He departed the club following the cancellation of his contract on 1 September 2022.
+Racic made 9 appearances and scored one goal during four years with Brentford.